workingDog/SwiftUIColorSlider/README.md

     ColorSlider(colorObject: colorObject, width: 300, height: 40)

-The current color selected can be obtain from the **ColorObject** using:
+As the slider knob is changed, the current color selected can be obtain from the **ColorObject** using:

     colorObject.color